jeraman/LL-Experiment-01/research/circuits.md

 - [x] Writing the Arduino code;
 - [x] Test the circuit with the VRM app;
 - [x] Record a video of the prototype;

+Each step is detailed in the following subsections.

 ## Get started on Arduino!
 Because there was no cable (get it ASAP!), decided to use my old Arduino Uno (still working!) instead of the brand new Arduino Micro.
 I also updated Arduino's IDE software.